Hellrider-2000/Delhi-Air-Quality-Analysis/README.md

 2. Trend Analysis

     - Monthly pollutant variations
-    - Yearly AQI averages showing a decline from 2021 to 2023, a slight rebound in 2024.
+    - Yearly AQI averages show a decline from 2021 to 2023, a slight rebound in 2024.

 2. Monthly Pollutants & AQI Trends